gobbyo/kinetic-display/docs/intro.md

 **Digit Prototype**

-The first digit prototype provided insights into the digit's PCB design, software that needed to be written, and the minimum size of the digit given the dimensions and positioning of the seven actuators.
+The first digit prototype provided insights into the digit's PCB design, teh software that needed to be written, and the minimum size of the display given the dimensions and positioning of the seven actuators that make a single digit.

 ![digit](img/intro/singledigitprototype.webp)